pmndrs/xr/docs/API/mesh.useXRMeshGeometry.md

 > **useXRMeshGeometry**(`mesh`, `disposeBuffer`): `BufferGeometry`

-hook for getting the geometry from the detected mesh
+Hook for getting the geometry from the detected mesh

 ## Parameters